camsb/UCSBHyperLoop/README.md

 19. Click next and keep all default option on the "Other options" screen.
 20. Click next and keep both options unchecked on the Printf options screen.
 21. Click Finish.

-## Cloning the Git Repositiory
-1. First, navigate to the directory (on the Git Powershell for PC or Terminal for Mac) where the src folder is contained.
-For me, it was /Users/myname/LPCXpresso/ucsb_hyperloop.
-This should be wherever the project you just made is saved under wherever your current workspace is saved.
-Remove this src folder which was created when the project was first instantiated.
-2. Go to the git respository online (https://github.com/camsb/UCSBHyperLoop) and copy the link by the "HTTPS" button.
-Currently this shows (https://github.com/camsb/UCSBHyperLoop.git).
-3. In the directory you navigated to, perform the following command: "git clone https://github.com/camsb/UCSBHyperLoop.git"
-4. Rename this directory back to "src".
-5. You now have the latest source code and a working project.